MartinThoma/MartinThoma.github.io/_posts/2012-07-20-how-to-use-swing.md

 title: !
 'Swing I: How to use Swing'
 author: Martin Thoma
 date: 2012-07-20 17:00:41.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- Programming
-- Java
-- Swing
+tags: Programming, Java, Swing
 featured_image: 2012/07/java-thumb.png
 ---
 <a href="http://en.wikipedia.org/wiki/Swing_(Java)">Swing</a> is a Java package for creating graphical user interfaces (GUI).
 I will give you complete, runnable examples how you could use Swing.
 All examples are done in <code>test.java</code>